-Access database file of accdb format opts a new password encryption method which is not compatible with earlier Access versions.
+Access database file of ACCDB format opts a new password encryption method which is not compatible with earlier Access versions.
 If you are trying to convert the encrypted Access database, then firstly you need to decrypt your Access database.

-Check out the following post on: How To Encrypt / Decrypt OR Crack MS Access Database Password In Just Few Simple Steps…!
+Check out the following post on How To Encrypt/Decrypt OR Crack MS Access Database Password In Just Few Simple Steps…!

 Hopefully, the entire aforementioned manual steps to convert .accdb to .mdb work best for you.
 And now you can easily switch accdb file to mdb.
-But even after trying the above fixes if you fails to convert accdb file to mdb format then make use of some reliable accdb to mdb converter.
-With such accdb to mdb converter it becomes so easy to convert accdb to mdb online.
+But even after trying the above fixes if you fail to convert accdb file to mdb format then make use of some reliable accdb to mdb converter.
+With such accdb to mdb converter, it becomes so easy to convert accdb to mdb online.